Licensing arrangements for ground distribution of herbicides

 Distributing herbicides without a licence

 There are some circumstances where you are able to distribute herbicides without a commercial operator's licence and not be charged with an offence under section 39(3) of the Agricultural Chemicals Distribution Control Act to a charge of an offence against distributing herbicides without a licence.
 These include when you are operating ground equipment on:

 - land owned or occupied by you

 - land owned or occupied by your relative – a relative as defined in the Act can be a spouse, son or daughter, father, mother, brother or sister, grandparent or grandchild

-- land owned or occupied by your employer who is primarily engaged in pastoral or agricultural pursuits (genuine livestock or crop production, including amenity horticulture) and you are bound by a contract of service that is primarily for work other than the ground distribution in question.
-(Note: a licence would be required if the primary purpose for engaging your services was to undertake the particular ground distribution in question)
+- land owned or occupied by your employer who is primarily engaged in pastoral or agricultural pursuits and you are bound by a contract of service that is primarily for work other than the ground distribution in question (Note: A licence would be required if the primary purpose for engaging your services was to undertake the particular ground distribution in question)

 - unallocated state land, a reserve or a road under the Land Act 1994 that adjoins the land mentioned in the first 3 dot points above, provided you also have the permission of the entity that holds or controls the unallocated state land, reserve or road.

 Note: You will need a licence in the above situations if you wish to apply certain restricted herbicides in a hazardous area.